 Why use a CPL or polarising filter and what is a polarising filter?

-- It will help saturate your skies and forest scenes.
+2. Help saturate your skies and forest scenes.

-- It can add about 1 to 2 stops of light reduction.
+3. Add about 1 to 2 stops of light reduction.

 Reflections